tamhinsf/ChannelSurf/README.md

 	You'll edit a file called "channels.json" that contains the name and description of the channels you want to create.
 * Re-create Slack channels

-	You can create a Slack Team export on a self-service basis as a Slack Team Owner or Admin.
+	You can create a Slack Team export on a self-service basis as a Slack Team Owner or Admin at this page [https://my.slack.com/services/export](https://my.slack.com/services/export).
 Download the export file and tell Channel Surf its location.
 We'll scan it and re-create the Slack channel structure in Teams.
 It's that easy!

 NOTE: Channel Surf uses features of the Microsoft Graph currently in preview (beta).
 You may encounter unexpected errors and changes in behavior.
 We'll do our best to keep up.